Skip to main content

 OpenShift Route and Registry Token Example

-To configure the plug-in using an OpenShift route for ingress to the controller, add the route into the controller IP field.
+To configure the plugin using an OpenShift route for ingress to the controller, add the route into the controller IP field.

 openshift